 The Pleiades at 105mm using a DSLR and 24-105 Camera Lens

 One of the benefits of shooting Pleiades with a DSLR camera is the ability to focus using the bright stars of M45.
 Unlike many faint nebulae and globular clusters in the night sky, Pleiades is easy to find and shows up well in your camera’s live view screen.

 A wide-field instrument such as the 480mm Explore Scientific ED80 that I used is needed to capture the entire star cluster.
-A larger telescope with a focal length of 800mm or larger will capture more detail in the reflection nebulosity, but crop the full view of the star cluster.
-M45 covers a large area of the night sky, several times the size of the full moon.
+With a crop-sensor DSLR (APS-C), a larger telescope with a focal length of 800mm or larger will capture more detail in the reflection nebulosity, but crop the full view of the star cluster.

-Binoculars are a great tool for observing the Pleiades, as this star cluster is quite large.
+Binoculars are a great tool for observing the Pleiades, as this star cluster is quite large and impressive.
 A wide field of view will ensure that the entire cluster of 7 stars can be seen at the same time.

 The first time I noticed the Pleiades was back in 2010 from my backyard.
 I had just purchased my first telescope (An Orion 4.5″ SkyQuest Dobsonian) and noticed a peculiar glowing region of the sky rising in the East.
 I pointed my little reflector towards the object – and BAM!

 The glowing region was the most intense open star cluster I had ever seen.
 I thought to myself, “I think I’ve found something here”.
 Naturally, I later found out that the Pleiades are indeed a well recognized and enjoyed group of stars in the night sky.